This class is "about" several things all at once.

 You’re welcome to build your portfolio page in some other way, if you like.

 This class does have a required textbook, but you will read it online, so no purchase is required.
-The book is called The class does not have a required textbook, but there will be required reading.
-Much of the required reading for the first few weeks will come from the How To Design Programs books, online at
+The book is called How To Design Programs, 2e.
+If this site is down, there’s a (possibly slightly outdated) mirror available here.

 This class will use Piazza.
 This will be the principal means that I’ll use to notify you of deadlines, organizational updates, and changes to assignments.
 If you’re not keeping up with the group, you’re going to be missing important information.